Go and See the Lean Supply Chain: Gemba-Based Workshop (2 Day Class)

 Through instruction, discussion, small group activities, case study work, and interactive games, topics in this workshop will include:

-- Step 3: Shipping, Receiving and Trailer-Yard Management
+- Decision 3: Shipping, Receiving and Trailer-Yard Management - Staffing

 Who Should Attend:

 - Lean Implementation Leaders, Logistics Managers, Supply Chain Managers, Material Managers, all senior management